Shortages related to the COVID-19 pandemic: Background

 Historically, governments were the primary source of supplies for pandemics.
 Their willingness to maintain large stocks has tended to vary with the severity of the most recent pandemic.
 For example, in the early 2000s, President George W. Bush increased US pandemic stockpiles.
 These were depleted in the 2009 swine flu pandemic.
 The pandemic was seen by the public as mild, which led to a backlash over preparedness spending.
 National stockpiles of medical equipment were not systematically renewed, in the US or in jurisdictions such as France, which in 2013 moved responsibility for personal protective equipment (PPE) stockpiles to public and private enterprises.
 The French strategic stockpile dropped from one billion surgical masks and 600 million FFP2 masks in 2010 to 150 million and zero, respectively, in early 2020.

 Manufacturing for many types of health-related equipment had moved offshore, seeking lower costs.
 American mask manufacturer Prestige Ameritech warned for years that the USA mask supply chain was too dependent on China.

 Public (World Health Organization (WHO), World Bank, Global Preparedness Monitoring Board) and private initiatives emphasized pandemic threats and preparation.
 In 2015, Bill Gates began warning about a possible pandemic.
 This had little impact: WHO's pandemic influenza preparedness project had a million two-year budget, out of WHO's 2020–2021 budget of billion.

 In 2018, China experienced a shortage of emergency drugs.
-In 2019, the Global Preparedness Monitoring Board reported the WHO's pandemic emergency fund remained was depleted by the 2018–19 Kivu Ebola pandemics.
+In 2019, the Global Preparedness Monitoring Board reported the WHO's remaining pandemic emergency fund was depleted by the 2018–19 Kivu Ebola pandemics.

 As COVID-19 spread in January 2020, China began blocking exports of various medical supplies, including N95 masks, booties, and gloves produced by factories on its territory.
 Organisations close to the Chinese government began foreign markets for supplies.
 This limited other countries' access.

 Tests

-Initial testing shortages were a key factor limiting authorities ability to measure disease spread.
+Initial testing shortages were a key factor limiting authorities' ability to measure disease spread.
 Because the virus was new, tests had to be designed, manufactured, distributed, administered, and evaluated from a standing start.
 The ability to do this varied dramatically across jurisdictions.
 Germany started producing and stockpiling COVID-19 tests in January 2020.

-The United States Centers for Disease Control and Prevention (CDC) initially demanded that universities and other researchers abandon their attempts to make diagnostic PCR tests in favor waiting for the CDC to release its own tests.
+The United States Centers for Disease Control and Prevention (CDC) initially demanded that universities and other researchers abandon their attempts to make diagnostic PCR tests in favor of waiting for the CDC to release its own tests.
 The CDC then distributed 160,000 defective tests, leaving the US with no testing capacity in the early weeks of the pandemic.
 By February 27, fewer than 4,000 tests had been conducted in the U.S. CDC released a corrected test in March 2020.
 By then the pandemic had spread across the country.
 The Associated Press reported that "the system has been marked by inconsistencies, delays, and shortages", forcing many people with symptoms to wait hours or days to get tested and then days longer to receive the results.

 Many countries did not have the ability to implement large-scale testing, lacking both tests and the health care infrastructure to administer and evaluate them.